cohesity/cohesity_sdk/docs/SourceApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.SourceApi(api_client)
+    api_instance = cohesity_sdk.cluster.SourceApi(api_client)
-    body = cohesity_sdk.GenerateM365DeviceCodeRequestParams() # GenerateM365DeviceCodeRequestParams | Specifies the parameters to generate the user and device code to initiate authentication with Microsoft365.
+    body = cohesity_sdk.cluster.GenerateM365DeviceCodeRequestParams() # GenerateM365DeviceCodeRequestParams | Specifies the parameters to generate the user and device code to initiate authentication with Microsoft365.

     try:
         # Generate device code for Microsoft365 Device Authorization Grant flow.